tamersp25/docs/src/docs/overview/README.md

 ### Ingestion

-aiWARE allows you to ingest both public and private content and media through various adapters from virtually any source, including user computers and network-accessible drives, RSS, Amazon Web Services, YouTube, Google Drive, Dropbox, Vimeo, and FTP.
+Veritone aiWARE allows you to ingest both public and private content and media through various adapters from virtually any source, including user computers and network-accessible drives, RSS, Amazon Web Services, YouTube, Google Drive, Dropbox, Vimeo, and FTP.
 The architecture inherently supports simple and rapid addition of new ingestion adapters.
 You can even [write your own](developer/adapters/).